ovn-org/ovn-kubernetes/README.md

 ovn-sbctl set-connection ptcp:6642
 ```

+If you want to use SSL instead of TCP for OVN databases, please read
+[INSTALL.SSL.md].

 ### One time setup.

 On each host, you will need to run the following command once.
 (You need to